parandandrd/ASSNP-Image-Printer/README.md

 The image is always converted to 576 pixels wide (the maximum width of the printer) while maintaining aspect ratio.

-The Amazon Sticky Note Printer must have previously configured with the Alexa app to connect to your Wi-Fi.
+The Amazon Sticky Note Printer must be configured with the Alexa app to connect to your Wi-Fi.

 # Background